The Rise of the Declarative Data Stack

 Date

-This is Part 1 of a 3 part blog series guest written by Simon Späti
+This is Part 1 of a 3 part blog series guest written by Simon Späti.
+See Part 2: BI-as-code and GenBI, and Part 3: Designing of a Declarative Data Stack in Practice.

 Data stacks have come a long way, evolving from monolithic, one-fits-all systems like Oracle/SAP to today's modular open data stacks.
 This begs the question, what's next?
 Or why is the current not meeting our needs?